Here’s a free TradeStation indicator that uses the new drawing object classes to plot vertical lines on your charts at any time you want.

 Vertical Line Time Indicator for TradeStation & NinjaTrader

 Download the TradeStation free indicator Vertical Line Time below.
 You can also get a NinjaTrader NinjaScript version of the original code from the Downloads section of Scott Daggett’s site here.
-And you can still download the original code for TradeStation using trend lines method here.

-Click this link for more free indicator code.
+And click this link for more free indicator code.